daniellockard/OperatorBot/README.md

 in.

-## To build - This builds the main program, and the echo plugin.
+## To build - This builds the main program, the echo plugin, and the diceroll plugin.
 * `./build.sh`

 ## How do I include my plugin?